Mickeymickz/Hospital-ER-Visit-Dashboard-Analysis/README.md

 ## 🚀 Business Outcomes:

-1. Enable healthcare administrators to improve operational efficiency and resource allocation
+- Enable healthcare administrators to improve operational efficiency and resource allocation
-2. Identify peak operational hours
+- Identify peak operational hours

 ## 🚧 Challenges:

 Some challenges faced during the project:
-1. Dashboard layout: Balancing clarity and detail on one screen.
+- Dashboard layout: Balancing clarity and detail on one screen.

 ## 🧩 Next Steps:

-1. Expand dashboard to include financial data.
+- Expand dashboard to include financial data.
-2. Integrate real-time hospital data for live analytics.
+- Integrate real-time hospital data for live analytics.
-2. Add **predictive modeling** to forecast ER volume using Python.
-3. Create a **Story mode** in Tableau showing patient flow across departments.

 ## 📁 Dataset Used: